-The curriculum consists of includes five core courses (Seminar in Public Administration, Seminar in Public Policy, Research Design, Quantitative Methods, and Qualitative Methods).
+The curriculum includes five core courses (Seminar in Public Administration, Seminar in Public Policy, Research Design, Quantitative Methods, and Qualitative Methods).
 Other methodology courses are STRONGLY recommended.
 Students take additional coursework in public administration, public policy, and specialty areas.
 See the PhD director for additional course advising.

 CORE REQUIREMENTS (15 hours)